Grand Challenges is a family of initiatives fostering innovation to solve key global health and development problems.

 A Family of Initiatives with One Purpose

 Grand Challenges initiatives use challenges to focus attention and effort on specific problems, and they can be traced back to the mathematician David Hilbert, who over a century ago defined a set of unsolved problems to spark progress in the field of mathematics.
 Grand Challenges initiatives launch challenges as open requests for grant proposals, refining the process of sourcing innovation over time.
 Each challenge is an experiment in focusing innovation on making an impact.
-Each results in a grant program that fosters collaboration to speed impact across the portfolio of projects.
-Many challenges address some of the same problems, but from differing perspectives.
+Each addresses some of the same problems, but from differing perspectives.
+Each builds a grant program that fosters collaboration across projects to speed impact.

 A Network of Partners